 - 1. Eradicate extreme poverty and hunger

 - 2. Achieve universal primary education

 - 3. Ensure gender equality and empower women

 - 4. Reduce child mortality

 - 5. Improve maternal health

 - 6. Reduce the spread of infectious diseases

-- 7. Achieve environmental sustainability
+- Achieve environmental sustainability

-- 8. Develop a global partnership for development
+Develop a global partnership for

+- development

 The MDGs are a set of goals that are time-bound, specific, easy to measure, assess and compare.
-They a result, the UN Kosovo Team has undertaken its include twenty-one feasible straightforward targets to be met through country policies and programs, international aid, private sector and civil society engagement.
+They include twenty-one feasible straightforward targets to be met through country policies and programs, international aid, private sector and civil society engagement.
 These targets consist of sixty indicators which help monitor and keep track of progress made towards reaching the targets.

 MDGs are aimed at addressing extreme poverty in its many dimensions: income poverty, hunger, disease, lack of adequate shelter, and exclusionwhile promoting gender equality, education, and environmental sustainability.
-They also aim to provide access to basic human rights: the right of every human to provisions of health care, shelter, and physical security.
+They also aim to provide access to basic human rights; the right of every human to provisions of health care, shelter, and physical security.